OpenMDAO/OpenMDAO-Framework/docs/quick-ref/sphinx.rst

   Please see the tutorial problem, specifically the :ref:`Problem-Overview`.

-Then you would go to the *User's Guide* and place the label before the section title, as follows:
+In the *User's Guide* you would place the label before the section title, as follows:

 ::